arcan1s/quadro-core/CONTRIBUTING.md

 * It is recommended to create addition test if possible.
 * Addition test functions should be declated and used only inside `BUILD_TESTING` definition.
+* It is highly recommend to create test methods for each library calls.
+Also test abnormal application behaviour as well.

 Tools
 -----